 Chocolate has been through the wringer when it comes to gift giving.
-The sweet, pure, bite-sized pieces of joy have been branded as a quick and mindless gift to give.
-In this instance, we are we're not talking about a box from the garage however but instead gifting artisan chocolate like Coco Chocolatier's Isolation Kit or the artfully presented range from Ocelot.
+These sweet, pure, bite-sized pieces of joy have been branded as a quick and mindless gift to give.
+In this instance, we're not talking about a box from the garage, however, but instead gifting artisan chocolate like Coco Chocolatier's Isolation Kit or the artfully presented range from Ocelot.
 ServeBack is a fantastic resource for gifting food from local independent businesses that have adapted to online life.
-You'll find plenty of chocolatier's and more culinary whizzes here.
+You'll find plenty of chocolatiers and more culinary whizzes there.

 It may be obvious but it's a sure-fire win.
 Send someone flowers to brighten up their home during lockdown.
 Online florists have bloomed in recent years and have simplified their services to make sending flowers ultra-easy.
 Many online florists post flowers in handy letterbox size parcels with ultra-fast delivery to ensure freshness.
-Beautifully wrapped buds arrive with a flower-arranging guide giving an extra dimension to this gift as the receiver can try their hand at displaying their fresh blooms.
-We've compiled a list of the best online flower delivery services with a variety of discount codes for Bloom & Wild, Serenata Flowers, Vela Flowers and Arena Flowers to help your bank balance.
+Beautifully wrapped buds arrive with a flower-arranging guide, giving an extra dimension to this gift as the receiver can try their hand at displaying their fresh blooms.
+We've compiled a list of the best online flower delivery services with a variety of discount codes for Freddie's Flowers (50% off), Bloom & Wild (20% off), Serenata Flowers (flash sales), Vela Flowers (20% off), Appleyard Flowers) and Arena Flowers to help your bank balance.

-For kids Storytime Magazine is a fantastic option, delivering ad-free, personalised magazines packed with fairy tales, new stories, funny poems, awesome animals, myths & legends, gorgeous illustrations, puzzles, games and much more.
+For kids, Storytime Magazine is a fantastic option, delivering ad-free, personalised magazines packed with fairy tales, new stories, funny poems, awesome animals, myths and legends, gorgeous illustrations, puzzles, games and much more.

 There are also plenty of independent magazines out there to be discovered and who says you should stick to one?
 Not Stack, who provide a unique subscription service that delivers a different indie magazine to subscribers every month.

 Plants are a fantastic gift to give during the UK's lockdown as folk are stuck indoors wishing they were out surrounded by nature.
-Research shows that living with plants not only provides cleaner air but can improve people's moods and of course inject some style into any house.
+Research shows that living with plants not only provides cleaner air but can also improve people's moods and, of course, inject some style into any house.

 Whilst most major DIY stores are swamped with orders right now, smaller garden centers and plant stores are still delivering foilage across the UK.
-Gardener's Dream has a number of sought-after house plants, like Monsteras (swiss-cheese plants), venus fly traps, various tall green palms and colourful calatheas in stock and ready to ship.
-London based flower company Appleyard Flowers also stock a fantastic range of houseplants, outdoor plants and orchids available for delivery.
-Gift a plant and take 15% off with code APYPLTS15.
-Moonpig even has a limited number of orchids and other plants available too.
+Gardener's Dream has a number of sought-after house plants, like Monsteras (Swiss cheese plants), Venus fly traps, various tall green palms and colourful calatheas in stock and ready to ship.
+London-based flower company Appleyard Flowers also stock a fantastic range of plants and Moonpig even has a limited number of orchids and other plants available too.

-Dive into the longlists and shortlists packed full of the best books of 2019/20 or browse book subscription boxes, or perhaps Abe Book's curated collections that highlight the best comic books, children's fiction, travel books and plenty more to help you choose the perfect gift.
+Dive into the longlists and shortlists packed full of the best books of 2019/20, or browse our guide to the best cookbooks to gift.
+For more inspiration there are plenty of book subscription boxes, or perhaps Abe Books' curated collections that highlight the best comic books, children's fiction, travel books and plenty more to help you choose the perfect gift.

 A fantastic selection of book subscription boxes also make great gifts.
-The Beautiful Book Company's selection of personalised book boxes are available for gardeners, grandparents, dads and young teens.
-Books That Matter have a feminist focused book box subscription and there are heaps on offer from Bookishly and The Willoughby Book Club.
+A Box of Stories are offering £5 off their subscription boxes including crime mystery thrillers, historical fiction, young adults and light reads selections.
+The Beautiful Book Company's selection of personalised book boxes are available for grandparents, dads and young teens.
+Books That Matter have a feminism-focused book box subscription, and there are heaps on offer from Bookishly and The Willoughby Book Club.

 As long as we're all stuck at home and can't go to the pub, alcohol makes an excellent gift for friends and family.
-Many craft breweries such as Edinburgh's Bellfield Brewery or Glasgow's Merchant City Brewing Co are currently making home deliveries.
+Flavourly's deal gets you 24 craft beers for only £29.95 or 15% off gift products with code GIFT5.
 Beer52 are offering £10 off your first crate when you gift their beer subscription service.
 Beer crates and subscriptions are a great way to let that booze-lover in your life sample different drinks either crafted locally or from around the world, all without stepping outside their door (or yours).

 Coffees and teas